eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 - Do all JavaScript code in a separate JS file, `page.js`. *-10 points off if not followed.*
     - Registering event listeners for an HTML element inline is ok.
 - Use relative paths for images. *-10 points off if not followed.*

+### Overall Functionality (10 points)

+- All of Assignment 2 features are present
+    - The landing page, the settings panel, and the "how to play" page are all present and are working correctly (as defined in Assignment 2 spec)
+    - The transitions between these 3 pages are correct (as defined in Assignment 2 spec)
+- Assignment 2 features are correctly integrated into this assignment
+    - "How to play" Page
+        - This page should only be displayed on the first time the user plays the game
+        - Clicking on the "Start" button now transitions to the "Get Ready" splash screen
+    - Landing Page
+        - Clicking on the "Play game!" button transitions to the
+            - "How to play" Page, if this is the first time the user plays the game
+            - "Get Ready" splash screen, otherwise
+    - Settings Panel
+        - Adjusting the settings (i.e. volume and difficulty) should be actually reflected in the gameplay (see above sections for more details)
+        - The settings should stay the same after closing the settings panel (i.e. including going to other pages, playing the game, etc.)
+- Player should be able to play the game multiple times without issues (without reloading the page)
+    - i.e. All features should still be functional when repeatedly playing the game
+    - Common examples of some features not working properly on a second playthrough of the game:
+        - asteroids, portals, or shields stop spawning
+        - rocket does not move
+        - certain buttons stop functioning
+        - etc.
+    - Points will be deducted from their corresponding rubric items when the feature doesn't work when playing the game a second time

 ### "Get Ready" Splash Screen (5 points)